In part of 1 this series, we touched on the indicators of digital marketing transformation specific to paid digital advertising campaigns.

 #6.
 You assume SEO is only for new customer acquisition

 Ask any marketer what the objective of their SEO efforts is (apart from driving top of funnel traffic) and you might get responses like -

 - Brand Salience

-What this communicates to us is that SEO efforts are done to facilitate acquisition.
+What this communicates to us is that SEO efforts are done primarily to facilitate digital customer acquisition.

 And you end up creating content that is only acquisition-focused.